File 'charmcraft.yaml'

 scope: global

-<relation type>: # 'peers', 'provides', or 'requires'
+<endpoint role>: # 'peers', 'provides', or 'requires'

-<relation name>:
+<endpoint name>:

 # (Required) The interface schema that this relation conforms to

-interface: <interface name>
+interface: <endpoint interface name>

 # (Optional) Maximum number of supported connections to this relation